 Racking up Points for Recruitment

 The other primary reason LinkedIn users are active on the platforms is for job recruitment efforts.
-With more than 58 million companies listed on the site and 52 million people searching for jobs on LinkedIn every week, it’s no surprise to find out that 77% of recruiters regularly use LinkedIn.
+With more than 67 million companies listed on the site and 65 million people searching for jobs on LinkedIn every week, it’s no surprise to find out that 95 percent of recruiters regularly use LinkedIn.

 LinkedIn saw a 6x Increase in the number of remote job postings added in the U.S. from March to December 2020, with over 300k remote positions.

-One good LinkedIn stat for recruiters is that employees sourced through the site are 40% less likely to leave the company within the first 6 months.
+One good LinkedIn stat for recruiters is that employees sourced through the site are 40 percent less likely to leave the company within the first 6 months.

-According to LinkedIn, women now represent nearly 42% of the company’s leadership, with those in technical leadership roles growing 79% in the last five years.
+According to LinkedIn, women now represent nearly 42 percent of the company’s leadership.

 A Primer on LinkedIn Profile Optimization